 “Bringing life into a lifeless face!”

 BOOM! is a location based playful AR product that captures user’s thoughts and feelings, applies them to lifeless faces in the streets such as posters and statues, and shares them with other people.
-It detects human faces shape of any kind (faces in posters, pictures, drawings, sculptures or statues, etc) and places a speech balloon of the user’s thoughts next to the detected face in the virtual world based on GPS.
-It uses face detection technology to detect a face, and speech recognition technology to recognize user’s speech and convert it into text.
+It detects human face shape of any kind (faces in posters, pictures, drawings, sculptures or statues, etc) and places a speech balloon of the user’s thoughts next to the detected face in the virtual world based on GPS.
+It uses face detection technology to detect a face and speech recognition technology to recognize the user’s speech and convert it into text.